vitorverasm/slackbot-iot/README.md

 ### Set up your slack workspace

 Go to https://slack.com/ .
-First you'll need to create a new slack workspace to use in this project, or just get the API token from a existing workspace.
+First you'll need to create a new slack workspace to use in this project(or just get the API token from a existing bot in the workspace).
 Then, go to https://my.slack.com/services/new/bot and choose a username for your bot.

 After submit, we now have an API key.
 Copy this somewhere we'll need later.